 FRIENDSHIP CHANGE #1

-Your public school friends may also feel left out of your life too.
+Your public school friends may also feel left out of your life too, or frustrated with it.
 They won't understand the mind numbing struggle of choosing a curriculum.
 They don't get the worry of making sure you are following state laws when you begin, the stress of finding a co-op, or figuring how to organize all your homeschool subjects.

 I know that when I share my parenting issues with homeschool moms, their reaction will not be "all those problems would be solved if you just put your kid in public school".
 Yes, homeschool is not for everyone, but if you deeply believe God has called your family to this lifestyle, you need to have friends who encourage you in that goal.